ikataria/My-Intro/README.md

 # About My-Intro
-Its just an small Introduction page, in which I have placed social app icon which will redirect one to my account on these applications.
+Its just an small Introduction webpage in which I have placed social app icon which will redirect One to my account on these applications.

 ## Skill-Set Used
 * HTML